AshAvalanche/ash-rs/crates/ash_sdk/README.md

 ## Configuration

-The library relies configuration files: YAML files that contains the list of known Avalanche networks.
+The library relies on YAML configuration files that contains the list of known Avalanche networks.
 For each network, at least the P-Chain configuration has to be provided (in the Primary Network) with its ID and RPC endpoint.
 All the other Subnets/blockchains will be retrieved/enriched from the P-Chain.

-A default configuration is embedded in the library (see [conf/default.yaml](https://github.com/AshAvalanche/ash-rs/blob/main/crates/sdk/conf/default.yml)) and contains the following networks:
+A default configuration is embedded in the library (see [conf/default.yaml](https://github.com/AshAvalanche/ash-rs/blob/main/crates/ash_sdk/conf/default.yml)) and contains the following networks:

 - `mainnet` and `fuji` use the default Avalanche public endpoints
 - `mainnet-ankr` and `fuji-ankr` use the Ankr Avalanche public endpoints